SarthakM7/periodic-table-dynamic/README.md

 The source code for this project is complete and totally error free The C source code is simple and understandable.
 We welcome any feedback and suggestions.
+You do need to pull/download the "mine" branch at all.
+Only pull/download the master branch.